AmanBudhraja/UnsupervisedML/Readme.md

 # Unsupervised Machine Learning

-In this project a machine learning maodel was developed to determine the percentage of a student based on the number of study hours.<br><br>
+In this project a machine learning maodel was developed to determine the optimum number of clusters in the 'Iris dataset'.<br><br>

 ## Dataset <br>